Q:Other planning exercises we’ve done started out strong but took too long and people lost interest. How long will this take?

 Q:We’ve always struggled with execution of our plan—how is this process different from what we’ve done before?

-A:The creation of the plans is only the beginning with CG one.
+A:My CGone planning process doesn’t stop with the creation of a plan.
+That’s just the start.
 Every member of your leadership team will complete a monthly progress report which tracks project plans and scorecards.
-There is consistent visibility and tracking of important outcomes and timelines.
+There is consistent visibility, communication, and tracking of important outcomes and timelines.